Another year, another seed swap and Seedy Saturday is back!

 Seed swap all day – for exchanging home-saved and unwanted seeds (or make a small donation if no seeds to swap).

-Stalls selling potatoes, onions, shallots, garlic, specialist seeds and plants – Beans and Herbs and Pennard Plants; handmade preserves and produce, crafts, gifts and books – Eco-logic Books, Nature’s Gifts, Timmy’s Chillies.
+Stalls selling potatoes, onions, shallots, garlic, specialist seeds and plants – Beans and Herbs and Pennard Plants; handmade preserves and produce, crafts, gifts and books – Eco-logic Books, Jo Kelly’s plants, Timmy’s Chillies.

 Free talks by expert growers:

-- 1pm – “Potatoes and other tubers: how to get a good crop” – Chris Smith, Pennard Plants
+- 11.30pm – “Growing something different to eat” – Chris Smith, Pennard Plants

 A hub for sharing practical advice on gardening and growing your own.

-Community-based information about gardening, horticulture, beekeeping, wildlife and sustainable lifestyles and communities – Avon Wildlife Trust, Bath Beekeepers, Recycling and Composting Roadshow, Stephen Young Garden Services, Somersetshire Coal Canal Society, and Taste of Timsbury.
+Community-based information about gardening, horticulture, beekeeping, wildlife and sustainable lifestyles and communities – Avon Wildlife Trust, Bath Beekeepers, Cam Valley Wildlife Group, FEED Bristol, Incredible Edible Timsbury, Recycling and Composting Roadshow, and Taste of Timsbury.

-Café selling tea and coffee, soft drinks, bacon rolls and homemade cake.
+The Kitchen Café selling tea and coffee, soft drinks, bacon rolls and homemade cake, sponsored by The Connies Tea Rooms.